 Batches are then extracted by the batch space depending on a ‘batch count’ (corresponding to the latest batch that has been successfully run +1).
 For example, a batch count of 3 extracts batch 3 from the batch space.
 Batch count starts at count 0 and ends at count 15.
 The count is updated by the program only once the Stock CSV, Batch CSV, MS CSV and NMR Jason have been generated.

 As mentioned previously, the synthesis platform is incapable of solid dispensing.
 Hence, the extracted batch, generates a csv of reagent masses for the chemist to weigh.
 These are minimum masses the chemist has to weigh.
-Since the programme aims to create stock solutions at 30 mM (for metals), 45 mM (for amines), and 90 mM (for aldehydes), time is saved, as an exact mass is not required to be measured by the chemist as the programme adjusts solvent volumes in stock solutions to hit the targeted concentrations.
+Since the programme aims to create stock solutions at 30 mM (for metals), 45 mM (for amines), and 90 mM (for aldehydes), time is saved, as an exact mass is not required to be measured by the chemist as the programme automatically adjusts the volume of solvent to be added to hit the targeted concentrations based on the masses of reagent weighted by the chemist.

 The chemist then adds the masses of the weighed reagents into the csv to be read by the program.
 The weighed masses and synthesis platform then undergo a series of checks before generating the updated batch (Figure 11).
 Checking chemist input catches errors where either no masses have been added or extreme cases.
 For example, where 20 g of reagent were measured instead of 0.2 g.
-The program also forces the chemist to check: if NMR vails, LCMS vials, charged reagent vials, reaction vials have been added; if solvents reservoirs are full; and if the waste reservoir is empty.
+The program also forces the chemist to check: if NMR tubes, LCMS vials, charged reagent vials, reaction vials have been added; if solvents reservoirs are full; and if the waste reservoir is empty.
 The locations of the vials and reservoirs are shown in S 3.
-Therefore, the check ensures a complete setup before generating the updated batch, reducing failed runs.
+Therefore, the check ensures a complete setup before generating the updated batch, reducing failed runs and ensure that essential safety checked are performed before the automated process is started

-The updated batch then is stored as logs and is used to generate a Stock CSV, a Sample CSV, a MS CSV, and a NMR Jason.
-The stock and sample CSVs were generated for instruction input for the ChemSpeed platform.
-While NMR Jsons and MS CSVs were generated for the NMR and LCMS machines as input for automated data collection.
+The updated batch then is stored as logs and is used to generate a Stock CSV, a Sample CSV, a MS CSV, and a NMR Json.
 Stock and Sample CSV are read by the ChemSpeed platform and provides information on how to make up the stock solutions (based on reagent solubilities tests determined before), and how to transfer stock solutions into reaction vials (to form reaction combinations in the batch).
 Both Stock and Sample CSV are transferred to the ChemSpeed via a shared folder on the local network.
 The MS CSV is sent to the LCMS autosampler via email and contains information on the aliquot volume, sample number, and several other MS parameters.
 For example, if samples need to pass through a column.
-The NMR Jason is sent to the NMR autosampler via email and contains information on the sample, and several NMR parameters.
+The NMR Json is sent to the NMR autosampler via email and contains information on the sample, and several NMR parameters.
 For example, the number of scans.
 These output files therefore dictate the behaviour of the platforms to create a batch and its analysis.

 These modifications allowed for a reliable synthesis and analysis workflow, where all 720 reactions can be acquired in a predicted span of 6 weeks, where 15% of this time is spent setting up workflows, cleaning NMR tubes and cleaning used vials.
-Furthermore, the program is written in a way, that a non-expert coder is capable too of running experiments in automation.
+Furthermore, the program is written in a way, that a non-expert coder could set up and execute the automation workflow.
 Lastly, both modifications and program reduce set up times while reducing as much human error as possible through each step of the process.

 4.2.1.2 Synthesis and Analysis of the Selected Space